 is already paying off while constituting a model for further local progress.
 Their organisation successfully manages to make all visitors friends of Vamos.
 They enchant visitors with the beauty of their village (lane

-) and peaceful at the foot of Madares, with their warm hospitality, traditional cafes - kafeneion -
+), lying green and peaceful at the foot of Madares, with their warm hospitality, traditional cafes - kafeneion -

 , beautiful old buildings behind each of which lies a story, and their wonderful